kunalkumar1275/kunalkumar1275.github.io/SABR/readme.md

 Assumptions:
 1. Prices are given in terms of notional which is market standard for each swaption (say 1y1y, 1y5y)
+2. All swaptions have prices on the same relative strikes.
+This can assumption can be relaxed with minor tweaks in code/input file
-2. Prices are for ATM straddle, receivers on low strikes, payers on high strikes
+3. Prices are for ATM straddle, receivers on low strikes, payers on high strikes
-3. Annuity is assumed to be 1 for each swaption.
+4. Annuity is assumed to be 1 for each swaption.
 Annuity assumption is an extra (non-market) assumption, this is done to focus only on estimating the volatility curve.
 This means the discounting curve is known or already calibrated.

 Model Setup: